nhsconnect/gpconnect/pages/support/support_faq.md

 toc: false
 sidebar: overview_sidebar
 permalink: support_faq.html
-summary: "Frequently Asked Questions related to the GP Connect technical specification"
+summary: "Frequently asked questions related to the GP Connect technical specification"
 ---

 ## Which serialisation format should I choose as an GP Connect API consumer - JSON or XML? ##